Neurocutaneous Syndromes in Children

 This is the more common type of

 neurofibromatosis.
-It is also called Von Recklinghausen's disease.
-The classic
+It's also called Von Recklinghausen's disease.
+The classic symptom

-symptom of NF1 is light brown patches of pigment on the skin.
-These are known as
+of NF1 is light brown patches of pigment on the skin.
+These are known as cafe-au-lait

-cafe-au-lait spots.
+spots.
 A child may also have skin tumors that are not cancer (benign).
+These are

-These are called neurofibromas.
-Neurofibromas are often found growing on the nerves
+called neurofibromas.
+Neurofibromas are often found growing on the nerves and in

-and in organs.
+organs.
 There is a higher rate of brain tumors in people with NF.
-Less than 1
+Less than 1 in 100

-in 100 people with NF1 will have cancer (malignant) in the neurofibromas.
-An older
+people with NF1 will have cancer (malignant) in the neurofibromas.
+An older child

-child may also have Lisch nodules.
-These are small tumors on the colored part of the
+also have Lisch nodules.
+These are small tumors on the colored part of the eye

-eye (iris).
+(iris).
 These usually do not cause problems.
-Other symptoms can include hearing
+Other symptoms can include hearing loss,

 disability of varying degree may be slightly more common in people with NF1.
 About